Pete Brock: Brock Racing Enterprises

 In December 1965 Brock started his own design firm and motor racing team, Brock Racing Enterprises (BRE) which worked with Hino, Toyota, and Datsun.
 GT cars Brock designed for BRE clients included the Hino Samurai, the Toyota JP6 and the Triumph TR-250K.
 Brock continued racing, now driving his own Lotus 11 MKII and paid rides with a TVR and Mercury in the NASCAR series.

 Brock began performance development on the Hino 900, which then evolved into their Hino 1300 Contessa.
 When Toyota took over Hino, Brock designed for them the JP6 Prototype.
-Toyota planned to give BRE several Toyota 2000GTs for use in Trans-Am racing, but when Toyota instead gave the cars to Carroll Shelby, Brock approached Datsun.
-BRE became the west coast Datsun factory race team and competed in 1969 in the SCCA DP class with Datsun 2000 roadsters, in 1970 and 1971 in the CP class with the 240Zs (SCCA National Champions '70-'71) and in 1971-72 the 2.5 Trans-Am Series races with the Datsun 510s (National Champions '71-'72).
+In 1968 Toyota contracted with Brock to give BRE two Toyota 2000GTs for use in SCCA racing, but when Toyota instead gave the cars to Carroll Shelby, Brock approached Datsun.BRE became the west coast Datsun factory race team and competed in 1969 in the SCCA DP class with Datsun 2000 roadsters, in 1970 and 1971 in the CP class with the 240Zs (SCCA National Champions '70-'71) and in 1971-72 in the 2.5 Trans-Am Series races with the Datsun 510s (National Champions '71-'72).
 The race team was disbanded at the end of the 1972 season when Brock moved on to hang gliding.

 Ultralite Products

+By the end of the 1972 race season, Brock had sketched what became the ’63 Corvette Sting Ray, designed the FIA GT World Championship Daytona Cobra Coupe, had founded BRE and won four National SCCA Championships for Nissan with the BRE Datsun 240Zs and 510s.
+More than a lifetime of accomplishments for most, Brock wasn’t done by any stretch of the imagination.
+In 1972 as he drove by a construction site and saw people flying off of tall sand berms, hanging from kites made precariously from visqueen plastic duct-taped to bamboo sticks.
+He stopped and a winded flyer offered him his kite to try it out.

+Brock went back to his BRE shop and made a set of high-quality parts to build kites with.
+He went back to the sand berms and showed them to the flyers.
+They were impressed and asked the cost.
+When Brock said $5 the response was “$5!
+What a rip-off!”

-Brock founded Ultralite Products, which he built into the largest hang gliding company in the world, and developed the sport of long distance hang gliding competition.
-He then left the company, citing dissatisfaction with liability laws, and returned to the automotive industry.
+At the end of the race season Brock closed down BRE and founded Ultralight Products Inc (UP) to build hang gliders as he thought they should be.
+As he'd done with BRE, Brock assembled a talented group of employees who developed state-of-the art hang gliders and led the industry in safety improvements.
+Brock built UP into the largest hang gliding company in the world and developed the sport of long distance hang gliding competition.
+The UP competition flight team won 7 out of 8 Worldwide Championships.
+In the late '80s Brock left the company, citing dissatisfaction with liability laws, and returned to the automotive industry.

+Brock was inducted into the Rogallo Hall of Fame in 2024.